brandonskane/OrderedAnimations/readme.md

-OrderedOperations is an easy way to make animations occur in an FIFO serial manner.
+OrderedOperations is an easy way to make animations occur in an serial FIFO queue.
 You don't need to deal with completion blocks or calculate delays.

 Example:

-The follow will complete in a total of 8 seconds
+The follow will complete in a total of 6.5 seconds

 ```swift
 let orderedAnimations = OrderedAnimation()